Here’s discussing the social networking disadvantages and advantages and how to use it effectively to build your personal brand and business.

 But what if you’re a content creator like me?
 Can you afford to take a break from social media?

-After much contemplation and trial and error, I think I’ve found a sane middle-ground solution that’s worked for me.
-Here’s it:
+After much contemplation and trial and error, I think I’ve found a sane middle-ground solution that’s worked for me and can help you stay on top of social media.

 1. Rethink Social Media